Radioactive-67/Play_Fair_Cipher/Readme.md

 ## Play Fair Cipher

-This is implementation of Play Fair Cipher which can be used for both encrypting data and decrypting it
+This is my implementation of Play Fair Cipher which can be used for both encrypting data and decrypting it